-For inspiration, read Hailstones and Halibut Bones by Mary O'Neill, a collection of poems about color.
+For inspiration read Hailstones and Halibut Bones by Mary O'Neill, a collection of poems about color.

-Begin by brainstorming answers to the following questions about your favorite color:
+Begin with a brainstorm about your favorite color:

-- · What things are that color?
+- What things are that color?

 - What would that color sound like?

 - What would that color taste like?

 - What would that color feel like?

 - What emotions does that color make you feel or symbolize for you?

-- · What would that color smell like?
+- What would that color smell like?

-Combine your answers and thoughts and create a poem.
+Put your thoughts together and write a poem.
 Use words that suggest feelings and describe the senses.